afterxleep/ConnectionKit/README.md

 ### Why?

-The `Connection` class in Connectable is implemented as an actor, which provides thread-safe access to its mutable state by ensuring only one execution context can access it at a time.
+The `Connection` class in ConnectionKit is implemented as an actor, which provides thread-safe access to its mutable state by ensuring only one execution context can access it at a time.

 ### Task vs Task.detached